-- 1 Tbsp whipping cream
+- 1 tablespoon whipping cream

 Remove dough from machine and place on a clean surface.
 Carefully shape into 2 discs.
 Do not over-knead the dough!
 You should still be able to see little bits of butter in the dough.
 These bits of butter are what will allow the result crust to be flaky.
 Wrap each disc in plastic wrap and refrigerate at least 1 hour.

 As you roll out the dough, use a metal spatula to check if the dough is sticking to the surface below.
 Add a few sprinkles of flour if necessary to keep the dough from sticking.
-Gently fold in half.
-Place on to a 9-inch pie plate, lining up the fold with the center of the pan.
-Gently unfold and press down to line the pie dish with the dough.
+Place on a 9-inch pyrex pie dish.
+Press down to line the pie dish with the dough.

-6 Roll out second disk of dough, as before.
-Gently turn over onto the top of the apples in the pie.
+6 Roll out top crust, top the pie, crimp edges: Roll out second disk of dough, as before.
+Gently place on top of the apples in the pie.
 Pinch top and bottom of dough rounds firmly together.
 Trim excess dough with kitchen shears, leaving a 3/4 inch overhang.

 Fold dough under itself so that the edge of the fold is flush with the edge of the pan.
 Flute edges using thumb and forefinger or press with a fork.

 7 Brush pie with egg wash: In a small bowl whisk together the egg yolk and cream until well blended.
 Use a pastry brush to brush over the top of the pie.
 Use a sharp knife to cut slits in the top crust to allow steam to escape as the pie bakes.